Who once had been forced to forget

 Under cruel laws of expelling, converting, and prosecution, most of a history of our own past had been erased, burnt.

-In a way, it was more about how difficult had became to be that, which one was not.
+In a way, it was more about how difficult had become to be that, which one was not.

 Filled with an intense desire of leaving the West, it felt oppressive and cold.
-But the feeling, had to do with growing up under Fascism, in a country subjected and persecuted by the main oficial nation estate as Spain was, being Catalan a total crisis and a source of many complexities, that as young people it was difficult to understand.
-And also too, for the ways the context in to which I grew-up made me feel, alienated and unwelcome.
-But I can't go here for ever as the theme is very complex.
+But the feeling, had to do with growing up under Fascism, in a country subjected and persecuted by the main official nation estate as Spain was, being Catalan a total crisis and a source of many complexities, that as young people it was difficult to understand.
+And also too, for the ways the context in which I grew-up made me feel, alienated and unwelcome.
+But I can't go here forever as the theme is very complex.

-I wanted to leave what I considered the West, but leaving it from a cultural, philosophical, and moral spiritual points.
+I wanted to leave what I considered the West, but leaving it from a cultural, philosophical, and moral-spiritual point.

 It was no search of the authentic like the Orientalist from the romantic times coming from France or England or Germany.
 It was about finding the "real", and the familiar against what was the forced erased clues and hidden gestures, physical and biological obviousness.
 Traces of something very dark and sinister which will be the total oppression and overwriting of a whole cultural being.